ifm/nexxT/README.md

 We used Enterprise Architect for the initial design, and most of the design decisions are still somewhat valid, especially the part about data transport.
 The design can be found here: https://github.com/ifm/nexxT/blob/master/design/NeXT.eap

+## Documentation

+The documentation is hosted here: https://nexxt.readthedocs.io

 ## Installation

 It is highly recommended to use the binary packages from pypi in a virtual environment.